Summer Camp

 Preregistration is required.
 Register online, by phone or in person.
 Camps are filled on a first-come, first-served basis.
 Register early; camps fill quickly!
 Questions?
 Call 303-651-8374.

-Become a Member of the Museum and receive 10% off every camp!
+Become a Member of the Museum and receive 10% off every camp and the opportunity to register one week before the general public!
 Children must be named on the membership and memberships must be active at the time of the camp in order to receive the discount for their camp registration.

 To provide the best experience for everyone, all children must meet the age requirement at the start of the camp date.